Azure/acr/docs/FAQ.md

     ```

 Note that with the use of only `AcrPull` or `AcrPush` roles, the assignee doesn't have the permission to manage the registry resource in Azure.
 For example, `az acr list` or `az acr show -n myRegistry` won't show the registry.

+## How to enable automatic image quarantine for a registry

+Image quarantine is currently a preview feature of ACR.
+You can enable the Quarantine mode of a registry so that only those images which have successfully passed security scan can be visible to normal users.
+You can find more details [here](https://github.com/Azure/acr/tree/master/docs/preview/quarantine)